 In the other direction, the flow of information back from units in the field to operational control centres and specialist knowledge centres is equally important.
 Examples to note are the remote monitoring of patients and remote real-time video monitoring of civil emergency situations including the use of remote control robotic devices.
 Moreover, in disaster and emergency situations, critical decisions to be made by controlling authorities are often impacted by the quality and timeliness of the information received from the field.

 These applications in general require higher bit-rate data communications than can be provided by current PPDR applications.
-The availability of future advanced solutions is expected to be of benefit to PPDR operations.
+The availability of future advanced applications is expected to be of benefit to PPDR operations.

-1.3 Consideration of advantages with future technologies
+1.2 Consideration of advantages with state-of-the art technologies

 While voice communications will remain a critical component of PPDR operations, new data and video services will play a key role.
-For instance, PPDR agencies today use applications such as video for surveillance of crime scenes and of highways, to monitor and conduct damage assessment of wild land fire scenes from airborne platforms to provide real-time video back to emergency command centres.
+For instance, PPDR agencies today use applications such as video for surveillance of crime scenes and of highways, to monitor and conduct damage assessment of wild fire scenes from airborne platforms to provide real-time video back to emergency command centres.
 Also, there is a growing need for full motion video for other uses such as robotic devices in emergency situations.
 These types of future advanced solutions will be capable of providing local voice, video and data networks, thereby serving the needs of emergency personnel responding to an incident.

-If these future technologies were implemented globally, it could reduce the cost of equipment, increase availability of equipment, increase potential for interoperability, may provide for a wider range of capabilities and reduce network infrastructure rollout time.
+If these applications were implemented globally with state-of-the art technologies, it could increase the availability, and reduce the cost of equipment, increase the potential of interoperability, may provide for a wider range of capabilities and reduce network infrastructure rollout time.

-Introduction of these technologies may enable PPDR agencies and organizations to keep up with increasing demands but also may enable implement advanced voice, text, video and other intensive data applications and services designed to enhance service delivery.
-In this regard, it should be noted that any development or planning for the use of future technologies may require that consideration be given to spectrum aspects for PPDR applications.
+PPDR agencies and organizations may also be enabled to keep up with increasing demands and facilitate the implementation of advanced voice, text, video and other intensive data applications and services designed to enhance service delivery.
+In this regard, it should be noted that any development or planning for the use of state-of-the-art technologies may require that consideration be given to spectrum aspects for PPDR applications.

-If PPDR applications used IMT-2000 technology, it may be possible to use commercial IMT-2000 networks in regions where it was not cost-effective to deploy a dedicated network.
-IMT-2000 is intended for deployment in a wide range of environments, from rural to the densest urban areas.
-Commercial systems that are being deployed using IMT-2000 technologies may not meet all of the identified needs for PPDR.
-However, the use of these technologies and systems should be considered, particularly in terms of the potential associated cost savings and advanced features that they offer.
+If PPDR applications used International Mobile Telecommunications (IMT)systems for example, it may be possible to use commercial IMT networks in regions where it is not cost-effective to deploy a dedicated network.
+IMT is intended for deployment in a wide range of environments, from rural to the densest urban areas.
+Commercial networks that are being deployed using IMT systems may not meet all of the identified needs for PPDR.
+However, the use of these systems should be considered, particularly in terms of the potential associated cost savings and advanced features that they offer.

+[Editor’s note: Pointer to Report ITU-R M.[IMT.BROAD.PPDR] can be inserted in this section.]

-1.4 Narrowband, wideband, broadband
+1.3 Narrowband, wideband, broadband

 Communications supporting PPDR operations cover a range of radiocommunication services such as fixed, mobile, amateur and satellite.
-Typically, narrowband technologies are used for PPDR communications within the terrestrial mobile service, while wideband and broadband technologies are finding PPDR applications within all radiocommunication services.
+Typically, narrowband systems are used for PPDR communications within the terrestrial mobile service, while wideband and broadband systems are used for PPDR applications within all radiocommunication services.

 There are some differences between administrations and regions in the scope and specific meaning of narrowband, wideband and broadband.
-However, the ITU-R considers the terms described in § 1.4.1, 1.4.2 and 1.4.3 appropriate for the purpose of discussing this issue:
+However, the ITU-R considers the terms described in § 1.3.1, 1.3.2 and 1.3.3 appropriate for the purpose of discussing this issue: